nv-legate/legate.numpy/docs/cunumeric/source/developer/building.rst

 Building through pip & cmake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-cuNumeric uses the same cmake/scikit-build-based build workflow as Legate Core.
+cuNumeric uses the same cmake/scikit-build-based build workflow as Legate.
-See the `Legate Core build instructions`_ for an overview.
+See the `Legate build instructions`_ for an overview.

 There are several examples in the ``scripts`` folder.
 We walk through the steps in
 ``build-with-legate-separately-no-install.sh`` here.

-We assume a pre-existing Legate Core build.
-For details on building Legate Core,
+We assume a pre-existing Legate build.
+For details on building Legate,
-consult the `Legate Core repository`_.
+consult the `Legate repository`_.

 First, the CMake build needs to be configured:

 .. code:: sh

-  $ cmake -S . -B build -GNinja -D legate_core_ROOT:STRING=path/to/legate/build
+  $ cmake -S . -B build -GNinja -D legate_ROOT:STRING=path/to/legate/build

 We point cuNumeric to the Legate *build* tree, not an installation.
 This generates all build-dependent headers and Python files.